mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 7/Indexing proejct 2 errata.md

+* Need to -   **Include the authors of the article in the index but** **only on the page or pages that the names actually appear on.**  go back and do this!!!! does this mean "outside the parentheses" or any citation at all?
+* **Index all author citations, including those inside the parentheses.**: but not those in the et al?
+* Go back and get the outside-parentheses as substantive discussions?
+* need to check all references that occur over a page break, sI have some that have ranges but not sure if I caught others

 # L. M. Andersson's name typo'd as L. A.:

 Pearson, C. M., Andersson, L. A., & Porath, C. L. (2000).
 Assessing and